anyoptimization/pymoo/docs/source/algorithms/moo/nsga3.md

 # NSGA-III

-The algorithm is implemented in base of <cite data-cite="nsga3-part1"></cite> <cite data-cite="nsga3-part2"></cite>.
+The algorithm is implemented based on <cite data-cite="nsga3-part1"></cite> <cite data-cite="nsga3-part2"></cite>.
 Implementation details of this algorithm can be found in <cite data-cite="nsga3-norm"></cite>.
 NSGA-III is based on [Reference Directions](../../misc/reference_directions.ipynb) which need to be provided when the algorithm is initialized.

-The survival, first, the non-dominated sorting is done as in NSGA-II.
+First, the non-dominated sorting is done as in NSGA-II for survival.

 +++